yiyaowen/D14Engine.Docs/docs/exp_proj/dev/index.rst

 * **D14UIKit**

-  Primary project for building the C++ wrapper and the PocketPy wrapper from the source code.
+  Primary project for building the C++ wrapper and the Python wrapper from the source code.
 The generated library/module will be copied to the Test environments after building.

 * **PyBind**

-  Test project for the PocketPy wrapper.
+  Test project for the Python wrapper.
 You can simply debug the Python code and the C++ code together with the *Python native development tools* and the *Python debugging symbols*.

 * **Test**